-South Korea signed the Hague Convention in May 2013, and is currently working towards ratifying the Convention.
+South Korea signed the Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption in May 2013, and is currently working towards ratifying the Convention.
 Despite not having fully ratified the Convention, Australia considers that South Korea’s processes and procedures meet the Hague Convention standards and principles.

 Eastern Social Welfare Society (ESWS) is the South Korean agency responsible for facilitating intercountry adoptions to Australia.

 ESWS provides an annual quota for the number of applications that can be sent to South Korea nationally.
 The quota allocated for 2017 is 20 applications.
 Please contact the central authority in your state or territory to discuss the individual quota for your state or territory.